 Your colour palette will be a quintessential part of your design.
 Having a consistent palette is the easiest way to build your brand’s recognition.
 Not only that, colours can convey different emotions, align with different age groups, and represent different time periods.

 - how you want to be perceived.

-Generally, banks or financial services will implement blue colours to convey trust, loyalty and stability.
+Generally, banks and tech companies will implement blue colours to convey trust, loyalty and stability.
 Think BMO, Dell, or Facebook.
 Bolder colours like red convey emotions of passion, power, and excitement.
 Think YouTube, Red Bull, or Virgin Mobile.